 Fortunately, in Colombia it’s cheap.
 It’s a situation where you’re spending and saving money at the same time – Like during the sales ^^

-There are two places to pass your diplomas (around 250$)
+There are various places where you can pass your certification (around 250$)

 But don’t expect to observe as many colorful reefs and fishes than in the red sea or around the Philippines.

 If you’re looking for something more exciting – You will probably need the Open Water Advanced-, you should check out Isla Gorgona or Bushnell near Isla Fuerte.